nislambd/MultiThread-WindowsService/README.md

 # MultiThread-WindowsService
-A windows service that can run services in many threads
+A windows service that can run services in many threads.
+Each of the services just needs to implement the IServiceThread interface.